Daniel Ona Ondo: Political career

 A new, expanded government headed by Ona Ondo, with 41 members, was appointed on 11 September 2015.
 Its composition was viewed in the context of the forthcoming 2016 presidential election.
 An opposition leader, Jean De Dieu Mukagni Iwangu of the Union of the Gabonese People, was appointed as Minister of State for Agriculture, although he declined the post and a rival leader from the same party, Mathieu Mboumba Nziengui, was appointed instead.
 Some senior figures in the PDG who were prominent under Omar Bongo and influential in their native regions also returned to the government: Paul Biyoghé Mba was appointed as First Deputy Prime Minister for Health, and Flavien Nziengui Ndzoundou was appointed as Deputy Prime Minister for Vocational Training.

 Following the disputed re-election of President Bongo in the August 2016 presidential election and Bongo's swearing-in on 27 September 2016, Ona Ondo submitted the resignation of his government on 28 September in preparation for the appointment of a new government.
 Emmanuel Issoze-Ngondet, who served under Ona Ondo as Minister of Foreign Affairs, was appointed to replace Ona Ondo as Prime Minister on the same day.

 At a meeting of leaders of the Economic and Monetary Community of Central Africa (CEMAC) in February 2017, Ona Ondo was designated as President of the CEMAC Commission, succeeding Pierre Moussa of Congo-Brazzaville.

+In December 2024, the CEMAC Community Court of Justice ruled in favor of Daniel Ona Ondo, recognizing the legality of the exceptional end-of-term bonuses awarded under his administration of the CEMAC presidency.